PPID or Cushing’s Disease in Horses

 How to manage PPID

 The underlying endocrine problems of PPID/Cushing’s Disease can increase the risk of laminitis in horses and ponies.
+Those that have EMS, as well as PPID are at an even greater risk of laminitis.
 The trigger that ultimately results in the clinical signs of laminitis is often diet-related and is usually due to excessive consumption of sugar and starch.
 Therefore, when looking for suitable feeds for horses and ponies diagnosed with PPID/Cushing’s Disease the advice is to choose products that are low in sugar and starch.
 The recommendation is that the non-structural carbohydrates (NSC), which are a combination of water-soluble carbohydrates (WSC, or ‘sugar’) and starch is less than 10-12% when combined.

 Top Tips From Our Equine Nutritionists